kshedden/seqmatch/README.md

   scripts to contain your email address and Flux account.

 * Edit the file name in `prep_target.pbs` to point to the gene data file.
-The gene data file must be a text file, with each line having format "identifier tab sequence newline".
+The gene data file must be in one of the following two
+  formats: (i) a FASTA file, (ii) a text file, with each line having two tab-delimited fields: an ideentifier and a sequence.
 Then type `qsub prep_target.pbs` and wait for this script to complete before proceeding.
 Note that this script only needs to be run when the gene database changes, it does not utilize the sequencing read files at all.
 If the gene data file has name `genes.txt`, the output